Locations:

 Advertisement

 “There are so many toners out there on the market.
-And a bunch of them are marketed for any skin problem that you have from acne-prone skin, rosacea-prone skin, dry skin or oily skin,” says Dr. Vij.
+And many can help with any skin problem that you may have, from acne-prone skin and rosacea-prone skin to dry or oily skin,” says Dr. Wei.
 “There’s a toner for almost everybody.”

 Advertisement